 What's the best way to ask for a referral?
 You can ask for a referral by sending an old-fashioned letter, an email message, or a message on a networking site like LinkedIn or Facebook.

-It's better to ask in writing, whichever way you choose, instead of over the phone.
-That way the potential referrer has time to think over if and how they can refer you for a job.
+Whichever way you chose, it's better to ask in writing than over the phone.
+That way, the potential referrer has time to think over if and how they can refer you for a job.
 It's also easier to decline in writing than during a phone conversation.

-What not to say when you ask: When you ask someone to refer you, don't ask "Could you write a reference letter for me?" or "Can you refer me?"
+When you ask someone to refer you, don't ask: "Could you write a reference letter for me?" or "Can you refer me?"
 Just about anyone can write a letter or say they'll refer you.

-What to say when you ask: The problem can be what they are going say.
-Rather, ask "Do you feel you know my work well enough to refer me for a job at your company?" or "Do you feel you could give me a referral?"
-That way, your referrer has an out if they are not comfortable providing a referral for you and you can be assured that those who say "yes" will be enthusiastic about your performance and will write a positive letter or give you a strong endorsement.
+The problem can be what they are going to say.
+Rather, ask: "Do you feel you know my work well enough to refer me for a job at your company?" or "Do you feel you could give me a referral?"
+That way, your referrer has an out if they are not comfortable providing a referral for you, and you can be assured that those who say "yes" will be enthusiastic about your performance and will write a positive letter or give you a strong endorsement.

-Especially when you don't know the person you're asking very well, or if they aren't familiar with your current work history, offer to provide an updated copy of your resume and information on your skills and experiences so the reference provider has current information to work with.
+Especially when you don't know the person you're asking very well, or if they aren't familiar with your current work history, offer to provide an updated copy of your resume and information about your skills and experiences, so the reference provider has current information to work with.

 Employer Referral Programs

 Not sure how to ask for a referral?
-Review examples of referral letters online for suggestions on asking for a referral, using referrals in your cover letters, and saying thank you for a job referral.
+Review examples of referral letters for suggestions on asking for a referral, using referrals in your cover letters, and sending a thank you note after receiving a job referral.